-From the earlier chapter, you have got the idea of what distributed Database management system is?
-In this chapter you will be learning about the opposite of the previous concept and potentially more simplified version to data distribution provided by a replication server that holds the replication of data to remote sites.
-Every main database vendor has a imitation solution of one kind or another.
+From the earlier chapter, you have got the idea of what a distributed Database management system is?
+In this chapter, you will be learning about the opposite of the previous concept and potentially more simplified version of data distribution provided by a replication server that holds the replication of data to remote sites.
+Every main database vendor has an imitation solution of one kind or another.
 Furthermore, many non-database vendors also offer substitute ways for replicating data.

 Advantages of replication

 Replication in a database offers database users various benefits that are termed below

 - Supports many users

 Applications of Replication

 Replication maintains a diverse variety of applications that have very different requirements.
 Some applications are sufficiently supported with only partial synchronization between the copies of the database and the corporate database system; while many other applications insist continuous synchronization between all copies of the database.